sixtyandme logo

 Motivated by More Than Money

-While speaking with a group of seniors who have yet to embrace online shopping, I noticed money wasn’t the only motivator for some of them to start browsing online.
+While speaking with a group of seniors, I noticed money wasn’t the only motivator for some of them to start browsing online.

 While saving cash is a huge perk, and the convenience of buying from your own home is ideal, some seniors may benefit from the anonymity of the Internet.